-Homepage of Prof. Dr. Ottmar Edenhofer
+Homepage of Professor Ottmar Edenhofer

-Under his leadership, Working Group III has carried out the Special Report on Renewable Energy Sources and Climate Change Mitigation.
-The report has been published in 2011.
-It has been discussed widely in the public arena (Nature, , sReport by Secretary-General Ban Ki-Moon in the UN General Assembly, etc) and has also launched a scientific debate on the future role of renewables.
-Together with his Co-Chairs Ramon Pichs and Youba Sokona he has taken on the responsibility for the Fifth Assessment Report of IPCC's Working Group III which will be published in 2014.
-In the Fifth Assessment Report Working Group III explores the options to mitigate climate change.
-He has published articles in Science, Energy Journal, Energy Economics, Energy Policy, Nature Climate Change, and other peer-reviewed journals and authored a number of books.
+Under his leadership, Working Group III carried out the Special Report on Renewable Energy Sources and Climate Change Mitigation which was published in 2011.
+It was discussed widely in the public arena (Nature, , sReport by Secretary-General Ban Ki-Moon in the UN General Assembly, etc) and also launched a scientific debate on the future role of renewables.
+Being one of three co-chairs of WG III, Ottmar Edenhofer led the assessment cycle of the IPCC Working Group III from 2008 to 2015 "Mitigation of climate change" which produced the Fifth Assessment Report "Climate Change 2014: Mitigation of Climate Change" in April 2014.
+Ottmar Edenhofer authored a considerable number of articles published by Science, PNAS, Nature Climate Change and in various high-ranking environment, energy and resource economic publications and various books.

-In addition to his teaching and research, he is actively involved in public policy and in the public debate in Germany and at the EU level.
+In addition to his teaching and research, he is actively involved in public policy and in the public debate in Germany and at EU level.
 Until 2009 he was key climate change advisor to federal foreign minister and deputy-chancellor Frank-Walter Steinmeier.
 He was a member of the Advisory Board of the German Information Centre for Carbon Dioxide Technologies, IZ Klima.

 Edenhofer has been interviewed by ARD and ZDF several times for their nationwide news.
-His interviews have been published in NATURE, DIE ZEIT, WELT and Sueddeutsche Zeitung.
+His interviews have been published in NATURE, DIE ZEIT, DIE WELT and Sueddeutsche Zeitung.
 He has written widely noted articles in FAZ and in Sueddeutsche Zeitung.
 His work has been highlighted in German broadcasts like Deutschlandfunk and reported on by large news agencies like Reuters and ap.